 The impact of macroeconomic factors on gold futures

-Gold futures prices are influenced by various macroeconomic factors, including:
+Gold futures prices are driven by:

 - Interest rates and monetary policy